cfmaniac/CF-Expose/README.md

 Installation
 =======

-The Best way to Install CF-Expose is to do the Following:
+Adobe ColdFusion 9+ (Will Not work with Railo, Currently) The Best way to Install CF-Expose is to do the Following:

 Make a Mapping to /cfexpose in CFAdmin under Mappings